I colori reali visti da PC o Smartphone

 The answer is simple, but often underestimated: the color you see on a screen is never an absolute truth.

 Two people, looking at the exact same photo, at the same time, can see two slightly different colors.
-And neither of them is probably seeing the real color.
+And neither of them, probably, is seeing the real color.

 To this is added another element, often ignored: ambient light.
 Looking at a color under the warm light of a household bulb is not the same as looking at it in natural daylight.
-Our brain continuously compensates for these variations, but the screen does not.
+Our brain constantly compensates for these variations, but the screen does not.
 And so the result changes again.

 A blue can become slightly brighter on an OLED display.
 A beige can appear warmer on an uncalibrated screen.
-A gray can shift towards green or purple, depending on the device's color temperature.
+A grey can shift towards green or purple, depending on the device's color temperature.
 These are subtle differences, often minimal, but in the world of yarns – where color choice is fundamental – they can make the difference between a successful project and one that isn't entirely convincing.

 And in that passage, something can change.